How Much Compensation For A Rotator Cuff Injury?

 Type of InjurySeverityGuideline Payout Figure

-Multiple Very Serious Injuries with Special Damages including Lost Income and Medical BillsVery SeriousUp to £500,000+
+Multiple Very Serious Injuries with Special Damages including Lost Income, Physiotherapy Costs, Medical BillsVery SeriousUp to £500,000+

 You can inquire further about claiming for your specific injury by contacting Public Interest Lawyers today.